code4yonglei/deep-learning-intro/episodes/4-advanced-layer-types.Rmd

 ::: objectives
 - Understand why convolutional and pooling layers are useful for image data
 - Implement a convolutional neural network on an image dataset
-- Use a drop-out layer to prevent overfitting
+- Use a dropout layer to prevent overfitting
 - Be able to tune the hyperparameters of a Keras model
 :::